 Group and biking

-Failure is quite interesting; it instills positives like feeling of wanting it even more, or puts you in the analytic mode being critical to components of failure or the negativity associated with human failings.
+Failure is quite interesting; it instills positives like the feeling of wanting it even more or puts you in the analytic mode being critical to components of failure or the negativity associated with human failings.
 What happens when you fail without being the cause to account for?
 And you envision it before it happens?
-Call it gut feeling or whatever in the beginning of first day just near Pathankot, during the run in on those remote village by lanes in pitch dark along with all new folks and a few old timers, my mind ruffled with uncertainty.
-To make matters bad to worse all that could have gone wrong did on the first day itself, the creation of fault lines through misunderstanding to a downright ego.
-Well, that set the pace for our biggest motorcycle adventure to Leh Ladakh.
+Call it gut feeling or whatever in the beginning of the first day just near Pathankot, during the run in on those remote village by-lanes in the pitch dark along with all new folks and a few old timers, my mind ruffled with uncertainty.
+To make matters from bad to worse all that could have gone wrong did on the first day itself, the creation of fault lines through misunderstanding to a downright ego.
+Well, that set the pace for our motorcycle adventure to Leh Ladakh.